crackvine/devo/README.md

 The term frequency TF is considered to be :

- ``number of times the word appears in the document / the total number of words in the document``
+ ``number of times the word appears in the document / total number of words in the document``

 The inverse document frequency IDF is considered to be (1 is added to the denominator to avoid divide by zero) :

-`` the total number of documents / (1 + the number of documents in which the term appears at least once)``
+`` ln (total number of documents / (1 + number of documents in which the term appears at least once))``

-The implementation could be improved by including pre-processing of the documents text to remove elements directly adjacent to words such as bibliography references etc.
+The implementation could be improved for example by only recalculating values if a new document is added, and including pre-processing of the document text content to remove elements directly adjacent to words such as bibliography references etc.

 ### Usage

 cd into the ``tf-idf`` folder

-Create a file named ``.env`` with the following content (default values I found useful during development):
+Create a file named ``.env`` with the following content (I found having default values useful during development):

 ```
 DEFAULT_DOCUMENTS_PATH='./documents'